 and fit without even thinking about it.

 Keep on moving.
 Another way to keep your body healthy is to incorporate

-routine.
-This can include walking to school, playing Frisbee with your friends, or
+This can include walking to school, playing Frisbee with your friends, or helping

-helping out with some household chores.
-Or you might choose to work out at a gym or
+out with some household chores.
+Or you might choose to work out at a gym or with a

 A good rule of thumb for exercise amounts during the teen years: Try to get at